fated/ObjectFactory/README.md

 ### CycleTerminator

-DfObjectFactory uses null cycle terminator as default, which terminates all cycle node and return null as the value of node value.
+ObjectFactory uses null cycle terminator as default, which terminates all cycle node and return null as the value of node value.
 If you want to change the logic, just write your own terminator and add it while building your object factory.
 We will still add our null cycle terminator at the end of terminator list to avoid all cycle node will be terminated.